DangerousPrototypes/BusPirate5-firmware/hacks/rtt_debugging.md

 * [ ] Document connections using Pi Probe.
 * [ ] Document connections using RP2040 with probe firmware.
 * [ ] Document connections using JLink.
+* [ ] Determine how to install OpenOCD 0.12.0+dev on Ubuntu 24.04 LTS, for RP2350 support.

 ## Prerequisites and Presumptions